Our SPD manufacturer (SSI) provides surge

 SSI tests and has tested numerous name brand and lesser known competitor SPD's at their CSA ANSI/UL 1449-2006 certified testing facility in Brooksville, FL.
 They also conduct device testing for attendees during IEEE accredited Continuing Education Seminars/Courses.
 These courses also discusses current SPD designs, protection modalities, surge environments and other related subject matter.
 The course is open to engineers, building managers, executives, electricians, maintenance managers and the like.
 If interested in attending a seminar near you to learn more about SPD’s and/or to gain continuing education credits click here.

 Surge protector comparisons can be difficult, especially if you want to discuss product literature/marketing performance claims vs real world application install.
 Product spec sheets can be helpful if you are familiar with product nomenclature, however, they call it marketing material for a reason.

-Performance claims can be tough to verify - especially if you don't have a surge generator to actually "test" the device via test protocols to validate it's marketing claims.
+Performance claims can be tough to verify, especially if you don't have a surge generator to test the SPD via test protocols to validate marketing claims.